- Nail Pain

 After the surgical session, you’ll receive instructions on how to care for your finger or toe in the days after.
 This may include gently washing the area and managing bandages so that it remains clean and protected.
 It’s important to keep the skin moisturized and protected (a layer of petroleum jelly is usually recommended) until the wound heals and the nail begins to grow back.
 If you opted to have the nail matrix destroyed, then Dr. Ness can recommend the best way to care for the exposed skin in the future.
 If you’ve been experiencing infections, you may be instructed to use additional products on the area to keep the skin healthy and treated.
 If you have a cancerous area underneath the nail, Dr. Ness can recommend your best treatment options now that the area is accessible.

 Complications with your nails can be painful and affect your mobility.
 They can also have a large impact on your health if untreated.
 During a consultation at our Fargo office, Dr. Ness can discuss your options for biopsy or nail removal.
-To schedule a consultation, contact us by calling or filling out our online form.
+To schedule a consultation, contact us or book online today.